Goldfinger (film): Awards and nominations

 At the 1965 Academy Awards, Norman Wanstall won the Academy Award for Best Sound Effects Editing, making Goldfinger the first Bond film to receive an Academy Award.
 John Barry was nominated for the Grammy Award for Best Score for a Motion Picture, and Ken Adam was nominated for the British Academy of Film and Television Arts (BAFTA) for Best British Art Direction (Colour), where he also won the award for Best British Art Direction (Black and White) for Dr. Strangelove.
 The American Film Institute has honoured the film four times: ranking it No. 90 for best movie quote ("A martini.
 Shaken, not stirred"), No. 53 for best song ("Goldfinger"), No. 49 for best villain (Auric Goldfinger), and No. 71 for most thrilling film.
 In 2006, Entertainment Weekly and IGN both named Goldfinger as the best Bond film, while MSN named it as the second best, behind its predecessor.
 IGN and EW also named Pussy Galore as the second best Bond girl.
 In 2008, Total Film named Goldfinger as the best film in the series.
 The Times placed Goldfinger and Oddjob second and third on their list of the best Bond villains in 2008.
 They also named the Aston Martin DB5 as the best car in the films.

 Home media

+Goldfinger was first issued as a home video release in May 1981 alongside 10 other Bond titles, for RCA's short-lived Capacitance Electronic Disc.
+It would receive a much wider release on VHS in June of 1982.
+Further releases on formats such as Betamax and LaserDisc ensued throughout the 1980s, before a remastered edition was issued on VHS and LaserDisc in July 1992, the latter as part of the Criterion Collection.

 The film was released in 1994 in the US and Europe on Video CD.
 It was first released on DVD in the US in 1997 by MGM Home Entertainment and in Europe in 2000.
-2006 saw the release of the 'Ultimate Edition' DVD, whose video was sourced from a newly-scanned 4K master of the original film.
+2006 saw the release of the 'Ultimate Edition' DVD, whose video was sourced from a newly scanned 4K master of the original film.
 In 2008, Goldfinger was made available on Blu-ray Disc.

+In 2025, Goldfinger was released on 4K Ultra HD Blu-ray as part of the 'James Bond: Sean Connery 6-Film Collection' box-set.